Hasami ware Hasami yaki

 Both are the history and traditions of Hasami pottery

-Hasami ware is a form of porcelain produced in Hasami in the Nagasaki prefecture.
-This is a traditional handicraft that was first produced in the latter part of the Warring States period (1467-1603) and that remains popular today as daily use tableware.
-The characteristics of Hasami ware are the beauty of its white porcelain and its quasi-transparent indigo blue gosu porcelain (a special type of blue enamel).
+Hasami ware (called hasami yaki in Japanese) is a form of porcelain produced in Hasami in Nagasaki prefecture.
+It is a traditional handicraft that was first produced in the latter part of the Sengoku period (1467-1603) and remains popular today as tableware for daily use.
+The most notable features of Hasami ware are the beauty of its white porcelain and quasi-transparent indigo blue gosu porcelain (a special type of blue enamel).

-The name "kurawanka bowls" comes from the shout in old Japanese with a Nagasaki accent of "How about some sake?" ("sake kurawanka?") or "How about some mochi?” ("mochi kurawanka?") that accompanied the sale of these utensils.
+The name kurawanka bowls comes from the Nagasaki accented, old Japanese phrase of "How about some sake?" ("sake kurawanka?") that merchants shouted at potential buyers of the bowls.

-"warenikka tableware" was developed in 1987 as difficult-to-break tableware to bring to school for lunch.
+Warenikka tableware was developed in 1987 as break-resistant tableware for school lunches.
 It is also said to be the root of reinforced porcelain.
-At the beginning, it was only used by elementary schools in Hasami, but with the spread of school lunches it was later shipped to schools and hospitals outside of Nagasaki prefecture as well, and eventually came to be used all around Japan.
+At first, they were only used by elementary schools in Hasami, but with the increased prevalence of school provided lunches throughout Japan, the tableware was shipped to schools and hospitals outside of Nagasaki prefecture and eventually came to be used all around Japan.

 Hasami ware began in 1598, when Yoshiaki OMURA, the lord of the Omura domain, brought back potters from Korea.
 The actual porcelain production began one year later, in 1599.
-The type of kiln used at that time was the ascending kiln, and such kilns were established in three locations: Hatanohara, Furusaraya, and Yamanita.
+The type of kiln used at that time was the ascending kiln which is formed by digging a hole in the hillside.
+Such kilns were established in three areas within Hasami: Hatanohara, Furusaraya, and Yamanita.

-The mainstream modern-day Hasami ware are dyed or celadon porcelain pieces with a beautiful contrast between the white porcelain and the indigo, but in the period after the formation of these kilns they were used for slipware.
-Dyed or celadon porcelain became mainstream from the year 1602, and there was a gradual shift from slipware to porcelain with the discovery of the raw materials for porcelain.
-Thereafter, the production output of porcelain increased, showing such growth that by the latter part of the Edo period (1603-1868) it boasted Japan's largest production output.
+The mainstream modern-day Hasami ware are dyed or celadon* porcelain pieces with a beautiful contrast between the white porcelain and the indigo, but in the initial period after formation, the kilns were used for slipware (pottery decorated with a clay and water mixture).
+From year 1602, celadon porcelain became mainstream and due to the discovery of raw materials for porcelain there was a gradual shift from slipware to porcelain.
+Subsequently, the production output of porcelain increased so much that by the latter part of the Edo period (1603-1868) Hasami boasted Japan's largest porcelain production output.

-The kurawanka bowls were behind it becoming the most widely produced porcelain in Japan.
-The common people of the Edo period viewed porcelain as a high-class object, but "kurawanka bowls" were sold at moderate prices, so they adorned the dining tables of many common households.
+The reason that hasami ware became the most widely produced porcelain in Japan is the kurawanka bowls.
+The common people of the Edo period viewed porcelain as a luxury product, but kurawanka bowls were sold at moderate prices, so the dishware adorned the dining tables of many common households.